 Young players can often be tipped for the top from a very early age, and they ultimately get there through hard work and often a little bit of luck.

 For others though, it ends up being a different story.

-As we enter 2022, here’s how they’ve got on with us grading whether they reached their potential.
+As we near the end of 2021, here’s how they’ve got on with us grading whether they reached their potential.